What destinations can we choose from during our sailing class?

 ASA101 (Two day class): We work on basic sailing skills in ASA101 until students have learned to sail well enough to sail to other destinations.
 We travel to other destinations in ASA103, ASA104, ASA106, and ASA108 sailing classes.
 Our ASA101 class typically includes sailing in the water between the Annapolis Bay Bridge and Rock Hall.
-We return to our slip in Rock Hall both days where students can enjoy dinning in Rock Hall and visit the pool at the sailing emporium or use the BBQ grill.
+We return to our slip in Rock Hall both days where students can enjoy dinning in Rock Hall and visit the pool at the Haven Harbor South or use the BBQ grill.

 ASA101/103 (4 Day class): The first two days of a ASA101/103 class are spent sailing in the water between Rock Hall and the Annapolis Bay Bridge.
 We work on sailing skills until students have gained enough experience to sail to other destinations.
 On day three we typically sail either to Annapolis or Galesville, MD and return back to Rock Hall on day four.

 ASA103 (Two day class): A typical ASA103 class will sail from Rock Hall to Annapolis or Galesville, MD and return.